 For instance, do you want to tell them exactly what role and company you are moving on to?
 Or would you prefer not even mentioning you have a new job lined up?
 Remember, you have absolutely no obligation to explain your resignation.
 Whether or not you choose to include any reasoning is up to you – and how open your relationship is with your employer.

-How Much Notice You’ll Need to Give and When Your Last Date of Employment Will Be
+How Much Notice Will You Need to Give and When is Your Last Date of Employment?

 Your boss will likely ask you when you want to finish up, so have a date in mind, but aim to be a little flexible.
 If you’re working on a current project, for instance, you may want to see it through to the end.
 However, bear in mind that you do not have to stay at the company any longer than the notice period outlined in your contract.
 Some employers, if you negotiate well, may also let you finish up a little sooner.